![]() |

 procedure DoPreInstall(); begin // ... end; procedure DoPostInstall(); begin // ... end; procedure CurStepChanged(CurStep: TSetupStep); begin if CurStep = ssInstall then begin DoPreInstall(); end else if CurStep = ssPostInstall then begin DoPostInstall(); end; end; |

 This is your starting point.
-CurStepChanged
+CurStepChanged is of course one of

 the standard Inno event routines, and can only be defined once in your script